 Edge of Frame is run by Edwin Rostron, an artist, animator, writer and curator based in London.
 He studied Fine Art at Sheffield Hallam University and Animation at the Royal College of Art.
 His work has been shown in exhibitions and film festivals around the world including Ann Arbor Film Festival, Pictoplasma, Fourth Wall Festival, and Eyeworks Festival of Experimental Animation.
-He has taught Animation at Kingston University, and is currently a visiting lecturer at the Royal College of Art.
+He has taught Animation at Kingston University, and is a tutor at the Royal College of Art.
 He is the editor and principal writer for the Edge of Frame blog, and programmes Edge of Frame screening events.

 EDGE OF FRAME BLOG

 EDITOR AND WRITER

 Annapurna Kumar is an internationally-shown independent animator based in Southern California whose primary working methods are frame-by-frame drawing, CGI, and reprinting.
 She is a 2017 MFA candidate in the Experimental Animation program at CalArts.
 She currently co-teaches animation classes to high school students and hopes to continue her career in arts education after graduation.
 Her current film has been in production for two years and is loosely inspired by the physics of holographic data storage.

 Timothy David Orme